Skew-t Filter and Smoother with Improved Covariance Matrix Approximation: Simulations

 \subsection{Skew-$t$ inference}

 In this section, the proposed skew-$t$ filter (\STRTVBF) is compared with state-of-the-art filters using numerical simulations of a 100-step trajectory.
-The state model is a random walk with process noise covariance $Q\! =\! \mathrm{diag}( (q\,\text{m})^2, (q\,\text{m})^2, (0.2\,\text{m})^2, 0)$, where $q$ is a parameter.
+The tested \STRTVBF uses two EP iterations.
+The measurement model is given in \eqref{eq:measmodel}, and the state evolution model is a random walk with process noise covariance $Q\! =\! \mathrm{diag}(q^2, q^2, 0.2^2, 0)\,\text{m}$, where $q$ is a parameter.
 The compared methods are a bootstrap-type PF, STVBF \cite{nurminen2015a}, $t$ variational Bayes filter (TVBF) \cite{piche2012}, and Kalman filter (KF) with measurement validation gating \cite[Ch.\ 5.7.2]{bar-shalom} that discards the measurement components whose normalized innovation squared is larger than the $\chi_1^2$-distribution's 99\,\% quantile.
 The used KF parameters are the mean and variance of the used skew $t$-distribution, and the TVBF parameters are obtained by matching the degrees of freedom with that of the skew $t$-distribution and computing the maximum likelihood location and scale parameters for a set of pseudo-random numbers generated from the skew $t$-distribution.
 The results are based on 10\,000 Monte Carlo replications.

 Fig.\ \ref{fig:time_vs_acc} illustrates the filter iterations' convergence when the measurement noise components $[e_k]_i$ in \eqref{eq:measmodel} are generated independently from the univariate skew $t$-distribution.
-The figure shows that the proposed \STRTVBF converges within five VB iterations and outperforms the other filters already with two VB iterations, except for PF that is the minimum-RMSE solution.
-Furthermore, Fig.\ \ref{fig:time_vs_acc} shows that \STRTVBF's converged state is close to the PF's converged state in RMSE, and PF can require as many as 10\,000 particles to outperform \STRTVBF. \STRTVBF also converges faster than STVBF when the process noise variance parameter $q$ is large.
+The figure shows that the proposed \STRTVBF's median RMSE does not improve after five VB iterations, and \STRTVBF outperforms the other filters in RMSE already with two VB iterations, except for PF that is the minimum-RMSE solution.
+Furthermore, Fig.\ \ref{fig:time_vs_acc} shows that \STRTVBF's converged state is close to the PF's converged state in RMSE, and PF can require as many as 10\,000 particles to outperform \STRTVBF.
+In our implementation, the PF with 10\,000 particles is computationally roughly 15 times heavier that the \STRTVBF with five VB iterations. \STRTVBF also converges faster than STVBF when the process noise variance parameter $q$ is large.